 Mobile Overview report displaying Device Category

 The Mobile Devices report drills down further into the kinds of devices that your users are utilizing to access your website.
-This report, like the Overview report, displays a line graph of Users or other chosen metrics over a set period of time in the Date Range above a table of data showing you the metrics for different brands and models.
+This report, like the Overview report, displays a line graph of Users or other chosen metrics over a set period of time in the Date Range.
+It sits above a table of data showing you the metrics for different brands and models.
 Data will be displayed, as with other reports, for Users, New Users, Sessions, Bounce Rate, Pages/Session, Avg.
 Session Duration, Transactions, Revenue, and E-commerce Conversion Rate as a raw number and as a percentage of the total number of Users.
 You can change the Primary Dimension of the table to sort by Mobile Device Info, Mobile Device Branding, Service Provider, Mobile Input Sector, Operating System, and Screen Resolution.

 Mobile Devices report displaying Mobile Device Branding